 In changing careers to the teaching profession, I was particularly struck by the lack of limitations.
 What I did not realise fully at the start of my career, but came to appreciate very quickly, was that the greatest enjoyment is found in providing opportunities for the pupils which they would not have otherwise had.
 Taking boys at Bedford to Everest Base Camp or to a hockey festival meant shared experience, camaraderie and leadership and my previous career had taught me much that was transferable to this new sphere.

 I must admit that I was, as a family man (by now with two children), keen to progress my career from the outset.
 Being someone who has changed careers allows you to look at things from a fresh perspective and that is of great value.
-Teaching in the independent sector has given me excellent opportunities to progress my career from housemaster to assistant head and now to senior deputy head at Sherborne School.
+Teaching in the independent sector has given me excellent opportunities to progress my career from housemaster to assistant head and now to director of operations at Sherborne School.
 My experience in running large teams and dealing with the practicalities of projects in my previous career has certainly been an advantage for me.

 I sometimes think back to my first day in teaching, my 30th birthday, and wonder if this was the right career change to make.
 But when I think about the opportunities teaching has given me for personal and career growth and the school environment where I work each day, energised by pupils in the classrooms, sports teams and boarding houses, I have no doubt that I’ve made the right choice.